liisa-j/DE_project/superset_build/README.md

-# The following command were used to set up a Superset container
+# The following commands were used to set up a Superset container
 docker build -t superset-build .

 docker run -d -v ${PWD}:/data:rw -p 8080:8088 -e "SUPERSET_SECRET_KEY=your_new_secret_key" --name superset superset-build